-Years Ended December 31, 2023 2022
+Years Ended December 31, 2024 2023

 (#) (#)

-DSUs, beginning 352,317 264,231
+DSUs, beginning 443,634 352,317

-Credited 91,317 88,086
+Credited 80,168 91,317

+Redeemed and paid (118,306)

-DSUs, ending 443,634 352,317
+DSUs, ending 405,496 443,634

 Performance share units plan

 The Company has a PSU plan for Executive Officers of the Company.
 PSUs are awarded annually and the number of PSUs awarded shall be equal to one PSU for each \$1.00 of grant value determined by the Board of Directors on such date.
 Starting in 2021, PSUs awarded vest at the end of the third anniversary date.
 Upon vesting, PSUs entitle the holder to receive a cash payment calculated based upon the number of PSUs vested and a multiplier which is based on the achievement of certain performance measures and objectives specified by the Board of Directors.
 The applicable multiplier can range from zero percent to 200 percent.